amandaguglieri/hackinglife/docs/metasploit.md

 # Set a payload for the exploit (Watch out, prompt is included)
 msf  exploit/cmd/linux/tcp_reverse> set payload <value>

+# Before we run an exploit-script, we can run a check to ensure the server is vulnerable (Note that not every exploit in the Metasploit Framework supports the `check` function)
+msf6 exploit(windows/smb/ms17_010_psexec) > check

 # Run the exploit (Watch out, prompt is included)
 msf  exploit/cmd/linux/tcp_reverse> run